VikVelev/Icarus/README.md

-# Currently hosted at: cid-platform.myddns.me
+# Currently hosted at: cid-platform.com

 # Notes before trying to use it.

 It is WIP so bugs are pretty common

-- Validation is acting pretty sketchy atm.
+- Revision control is acting pretty sketchy.

-- Commit comparing is under revision and is not working now.

-- There is a lot of small stuff that needs fixing.

 The project is in really active and rapid development.